 The research of this group is devoted to the control of tone and remodeling of blood vessels, with a special interest in the role of physical factors (blood pressure and blood flow) in these processes and the biomechanics of the vascular wall.
-Our scientific objectives range from unraveling of basic mechanisms to understanding pathogenesis and consequences of notably hypertension, atherosclerosis, coronary artery disease and intracranial aneurysms.
+Our scientific objectives range from unraveling of basic mechanisms to understanding pathogenesis and consequences of notably hypertension, atherosclerosis, coronary artery disease, intracranial aneurysms and (microvascular reperfusion in) ischemic stroke.
 We use a wide variety of approaches.
-These include medical imaging modalities (in collaboration with Radiology), in vivo approaches such as rodent hypertension and flow restriction models, perfused arteries and arterioles of human and animal origin in organoid culture, cell-based experimental models, molecular techniques, and mathematical modeling and simulation.
-My group aims to combine biophysical and functional experiments with analysis of molecular parameters.
+These include medical imaging modalities (MRI in collaboration with Radiology and in vivo multi-photon microscopy), in vivo approaches such as rodent hypertension and flow restriction models (large vessel occlusion and micro-thrombi), perfused arteries and arterioles of human and animal origin in organoid culture, cell-based experimental models, molecular techniques, and mathematical modeling and simulation.
+The group aims to combine biophysical and functional experiments with analysis of molecular parameters.
 Our philosophy is to perform integrative science and utilize a systems approach in order to correlate molecular mechanisms with structure and function of blood vessels and vascular networks in health and disease.

 Cardiovascular Hemodynamics and Perfusion